30-20-10 CDM: Managing Health and Safety

 - 10 minutes of Q&A

-The sessions are designed to be interactive, with plenty of opportunities to ask questions as Mike delivers each topic.
+The sessions are designed to be interactive, with plenty of opportunities to ask questions as Martin delivers each topic.
 If you are unable to attend a live session, you can submit questions in advance to be addressed during the hour.

 This course is for professional development purposes.
 There is no formal assessment.
 You will receive 6 hours of CPD and a Certificate of Completion.